maulananur30/holiday-maps-advisor/README.md

 # holiday-maps-advisor
-Clothes shop is a web-based application for viewing travel advisor.
+Holiday Maps Advisor is a web-based application for viewing travel advisor.
 Made with react and MUI.
 For the product section, use rapidAPI.